sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/index.rst

 - Immutable OS with support for atomic (A/B) updates with Open Edge Platform.
 - Secure the edge platform with an opt-in security model supporting Secure Boot, Full Disc Encryption, dm-verity with TPM 2.0.
-- Can be deployed with Edge Orchestrator or as a standalone OS.
+- Can be deployed with Edge Manageability Framework or as a standalone OS.

 Developers Highlights
 ---------------------------------------------------------------------------------------------